Add To Favorites

 Champion a worthy cause and be silent no more.
 Design distinctive letterhead on which to share information and call leaders to action.

-To convey your message in a personal way, design a striking letterhead using Crayola Erasable Colored Pencils.
+To convey your message in a personal way, encourage students to design a striking letterhead using Crayola Erasable Colored Pencils.
 Start with a colorful border such as the one shown in the sample, which is about diabetes.
 Pick an action word or slogan, perhaps to encourage people to be aware of the amount of sugar that they consume.
 How would you state your point visually, maybe an array of candy colors?
 Make matching envelopes that stand out as well.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.